 So, if you want to get the most out of your session, think about the questions I lined up and especially the last one.
 Tell your teacher all the things you want to work on in the beginning of the lesson, so they can divide the lesson or save some of the issues for another lesson.
 Stay alert during the session, keep track of the time and never stop communicating.
 A voice lesson is supposed to be a two way street.

 Oh, and one more thing.
 Do not EVER say something like this, 10 minutes before the end of the session: “Oh, I have an audition tomorrow.
 Can we just go through this song one time?”
-At least if you don’t want to witness your coach having a heart attack 🤨
+At least if you don’t want to witness your teacher having a heart attack 🤨

-Have fun working with your teacher!
+I wish you lots of fun working with your teacher!